About the Author

 Ruth founded and is active in Shorashim: Israeli Donor Families (a community-based, volunteer-driven organization aimed at advocating the rights of donor conceived offspring (children, adolescents and adults) in Israel and abroad.
 Her recent articles have been published in BioNews, Ha’aretz, Medicine and Law, and Assia.

-A somatic experiencing practitioner (SEP), she is also on the team of the International Healing-Trauma Institute (ITI – Israel), assists in SE trainings, and works as an emotional first aid (EFA) volunteer in Sderot with various groups, including an elementary school.
+A somatic experiencing practitioner (SEP), she is also on the team of the International Healing-Trauma Institute (ITI – Israel) and assists with SE trainings.
+Via ITI, she worked as an emotional first aid (EFA) volunteer in Sderot with various groups, including an elementary school.